afeins19/obsdian/Careers/Sasha Resume Notes.md

 # Academic Projects & Research
 highlight **your specific contributions to the project**
 - list subject then tools as you did in summary of qualitifcations
+- condense all bullet points in this section to a single bullet point